LegalFab Competitive Analysis

 Summary

-| Platform | Architecture | Entity Resolution | OSINT | Deployment Options |
+| Platform | Architecture | Entity Resolution | OSINT | pKYC | Rules Engine | Perpetual AML/Conflicts | Deployment Options |

-| Microsoft Fabric | Data lakehouse — centralized OneLake | ❌ Requires third-party | ❌ None | SaaS only (Azure) |
+| Microsoft Fabric | Data lakehouse — centralised OneLake | ❌ Requires third-party | ❌ None | ❌ None | N/A (general-purpose analytics) | N/A | SaaS only (Azure) |

-| DeepJudge | Centralized search index | Basic (document-level) | ❌ None | Not detailed |
+| DeepJudge | Centralised search index | Basic (document-level) | ❌ None | ❌ None | Workflow builder (single paradigm) | ❌ Not detailed | Not detailed |